How to Reset Your Life in 7 Days Using the Keys to Succeeding

 Your Day 1 Tasks:

-"Clarity comes from engagement, not thought."
 When you take the time to honestly assess where you are and clearly define where you want to go, you create the foundation for all meaningful change.

 — Key to Succeeding #1: Clarity